-It is the student's responsibility to be aware of his or her SAP status for financial aid eligibility.
+It is the student's responsibility to be aware of their SAP status for financial aid eligibility.
 NOTE: All notices regarding financial aid SAP will be sent by mail as well as to the student's RCC email address.
 Students are responsible for monitoring these mailboxes.